 Each year, the Huntsville Community Chorus awards the Albert Lane and Kenneth Turvey Scholarship.
-Named in honor of the late Albert H. Lane, who was prominent in Huntsville musical and artistic life for many years, and Kenneth V. Turvey, Director of Community Chorus for 40 years, the scholarship was established to reward achievement and encourage excellence in vocal music.
+Named in honor of the late Albert H. Lane, who was prominent in Huntsville musical and artistic life for many years, and Kenneth V. Turvey, Director of Community Chorus for 40 years, these scholarships werer established to reward achievement and encourage excellence in vocal music.

 Each scholarship recipient receives an award of $500; the Turvey Scholarship for graduating high school seniors and the Lane Scholarship for college students.
-In addition to the monetary awards, this year's recipients have the opportunity to perform with The Chorus during its 2019-2020 season.
-Two Lane Scholarships were awarded for 2019.
+In addition to the monetary awards, this year's recipients have the opportunity to perform with The Chorus.
+No Kenneth Turvey Scholarship was awarded for 2020.

 Applicants must be residents of Madison County or members of a vocal performing group in this county.
 Selection is by audition, with two pieces selected from an HCCA-specified repertoire and one from the applicant’s choice.
 In addition, applicants are expected to demonstrate intentions of pursuing a serious course of vocal music study, meeting the approval of the HCCA Scholarship Committee.

-The Kenneth Turvey Scholarship goes to Caroline Oldfather.
+The 2022 Kenneth Turvey Scholarship goes to Julia Vallely.

-The second Albert Lane Scholarship goes to Abigayle Williams.
+The 2020 Albert Lane Scholarship goes to Kenisha Hill Phillips.

 Kenisha has sung in the Symphonic Chorus since 2013 and the Chamber Chorale since 2015.
 She is an apprentice in Encore Opera Huntsville‘s production of "Gilbert and Sullivan in the Rocket City."
 Kenisha studies voice with Amalia Osuga at UAH, where she majors in music business and minors in management and leadership.
 She hopes to pursue a career in arts management.